What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 Bad people can absolutely wreck us, but bad people can also make good people better and stronger.
 Which of the two scenarios happens depends on you, and let’s hope your BaZi chart paints a story of the latter.

 There is a reason why I always say your BaZi chart describes where you are in the circle of life and death because our BaZi charts are both literally and metaphorically a snapshot of how Yin & Yang unfolds.
 The 5 Elements are simply states of Yin & Yang – they are not the literal things we can see and touch in the physical world.
-Some people are the living embodiment of what growth means; there are some people who are the living embodiment of what stagnation means, and there are some people who are the living embodiment of what death and decay mean.
+Some people are the living embodiment of what growth means; some people are the living embodiment of what stagnation means, and there are some people who are the living embodiment of what death and decay mean.
 Of course, some hormonally charged imbeciles are the living embodiment of what being stuck in puberty means.

 Something has to rot and go through the death and decay process for something else to grow.
 It’s the same reason why every successful person will tell you failure is the best teacher because the death of something can lead to the growth of something else.